Rowan-Dongen/GameTracker/README.md

 $ - Upload and monitor in PlatformIO
 ```

-##  :wrench: Development
-If you want to contribute to this project, hmu!

 ### :notebook: Pre-Requisites (Libraries)
 Following libraries installed using platformIO, are swapable, but you figure it out :)
 -arduino-libraries/LiquidCrystal@^1.0.7